 Government surveillance of citizens is getting worse.
 Both democratic and authoritarian governments regularly watch us.
 But is there a government spy peeping through your webcam as you’re reading this blog post?
 Surveillance can be difficult to detect but there are ways to protect yourself.
 What are the signs of government spying and can you escape it?

+Is the government watching me?
 If you haven't done anything to get onto a CIA watchlist, chances are no one is actively listening to your conversations.
-But that doesn't mean your personal information isn't being collected on giant databases.
+But that doesn't mean your personal information isn't being collected in giant databases.

 The Freedom on the Net report says that 89% of internet users are monitored on social media.
-A lot of their data is collected and analyzed through automated means.
+A lot of their data is collected and analyzed through automated means for CIA mass surveillance.

-Even though the collection of metadata may sound less invasive, this is not necessarily the case.
+Even though the collection of metadata may sound trivial, this is not necessarily the case.
 It can sometimes provide an even bigger image of a person's life than a specific personal conversation between two people.
 Here is the list of things making you more spyable.

 Some risk factors include:

 Back in 2015, when Samsung’s new Smart TVs came out, the company warned its customers not to discuss personal or sensitive information near the device.
 According to the company, users' conversations may have been captured and sent to third parties.

 In 2017, a WikiLeaks report described a Weeping Angel attack used by the CIA to turn Samsung TVs into the agency's bugs.
 The attack tricks the user into thinking the TV is off, while it actually operates as a microphone and sends sensitive conversations to CIA servers.

 Luckily, according to the latest NordVPN research, most Americans have caught on to the risks of a home full of IoT devices.
 An overwhelming 9 in 10 believe that their IoT devices collect too much data on their respective users.
 The distrust of smart devices has reached a level where 50% of owners believe that their devices are listening in on their conversations unprompted.